zjin-lcf/HeCBench/README.md

     ./autohecbench.py backprop-sycl --sycl-type opencl --compiler-name icpx --verbose
     ```

+    To run a single benchmark using the Intel oneAPI Toolkit on a CPU:

+    ```
+    ./autohecbench.py backprop-sycl --sycl-type cpu --compiler-name icpx --verbose
+    ```

     By default it will run a warmup iteration before running each benchmark,
     and it is possible to run the benchmarks multiple times with `-r`:
     ```